Hastings Insurance Brokers

 What is inheritance tax?

-When you die and leave an inheritance, depending on the amount of inheritance and the person you leave it to, there may be inheritance tax to be paid.
-The only exemption, regardless of the size of inheritance, is if you are married or a civil partner.
+When you die and leave an inheritance, depending on the amount of the inheritance and the person whom receives it, there may be inheritance tax to be paid.
+The only exemption is to a spouse or a civil partner.

-If you don’t want your child to be faced with this scenario.
-There is a solution?
+If you don’t want your child to be faced with this scenario, there is a solution!
 You can take out an inheritance tax life assurance policy.
-Inheritance tax life assurance is a special type of whole of life insurance where the proceeds of any pay-out are tax-free if used to pay an inheritance tax bill.
+An inheritance tax life assurance policy is a special type of whole of life insurance where the proceeds of any pay-out are tax-free if used to pay an inheritance tax bill.
 It’s also known called a Section 72 Life Insurance policy.

 Mortgages don’t need to be so complicated.
 That’s why our aim is to simplify the mortgage process while working to get you the best deal.